th86/local_llm_agents/README.md

 pip install -qU langchain_ollama
 ```

-Should use `uv` to manage the environment
+Should use [miniforge](https://github.com/conda-forge/miniforge) to manage the environment

 ## Python